thisisyomans/robotirade/README.md

 Mouse - character will shoot missiles in direction of mouse (it acts as your aiming tool)\
 Q - press 'Q' at any time to quit the game (or click the 'x' in the top left corner)\
 \
-Note: press 'Q' if you end up losing, restart feature will be added soon!
+NOTE: press 'Q' if you end up losing, restart feature will be added soon!

 ## How To Download